HomeBlogDigital Smell: It Makes Scents

 How Ambiq is Contributing

-Implementing digital smell technology to endpoint devices will require heavy lifting from AI as smells will need to be processed and analyzed to then be sent back to end users.
+Implementing digital smell technology to edge devices will require heavy lifting from AI as smells will need to be processed and analyzed to then be sent back to end users.
 This can quickly run through battery life.
 Energy efficient solutions like the SoCs at Ambiq® excel at enabling millions of devices to perform inferencing with up to 16x less power consumption than other processors on the market.

 References